ApacEpitech/ToDoList/README.md

 Start tests ```npm test```

 ###E2E testing
-With online servers, go in "/Back" folder
+With online servers, go in "/Front" folder
-Required dependencies such as Cypress have been installed when starting flask server Open cypress ```$(npm bin)/cypress open```
+Required dependencies such as Cypress have been installed when installing front dependencies Open cypress ```$(npm bin)/cypress open```
 To start cypress automated test, click on "e2eTests.js"